What is State Work Study?

 - Make sure you and your employer return your State Work Study Time sheet at the end of every month and that all the information is current and accurate.
 Return time sheets to the Student Employment Center.

 - Continue to work with your employer to track your earnings so that they do not exceed the amount you have been awarded.

 How much will you make and are there other benefits?

 Your earning potential is dictated by the 19 hours per week limit while enrolled in school, the hourly wage paid by your employer and the amount of your eligibility, based on your FAFSA information.
-Beginning July 1, 2012, students may work up to 40 hours per week during periods of non-enrollment or when enrolled less than half time.
-In 2011-12, students averaged $2550 in earnings, with the highest amount earned at $7397 for the year (including full-time summer employment), $9,405 for fall & spring semesters.
+Beginning May 23, 2015, students may work up to 40 hours per week during periods of non-enrollment or when enrolled less than half time.
+In 2013-14, students averaged $2900 in earnings, with the highest amount earned at $12,505 for the year (including full-time summer employment), $9,405 for fall & spring semesters.
 Benefits of participation in the State work study program beyond a pay check include: